nutanix/calm_runbooks/Network_Management/Floating IP Assignment.md

   <details>
     <summary><b>Description</b></summary>
     This variable represents the name of the subnet that enables external connectivity for a Nutanix cluster.
+Provide external subnet name associated with given VPC.
 Its purpose is to assign external IP addresses to the virtual machines and networking resources such as load balancers within the cluster.
 The external subnet should have an adequate number of available IP addresses to handle the anticipated workload of the cluster.
 To ensure proper functionality of the cluster, it is crucial to keep the Nutanix.
   </details>

   #### **Type:** _String_